 When 3DS1 was first introduced technologies that are commonplace today hadn’t been invented (the first iPhone wasn’t released for another 4 years).
 Whilst 3DS1 has been a powerful and widely adopted anti-fraud solution, shoppers are still put off by browser-based challenges.

 Whilst many banks have moved to a risk-based approach meaning shoppers do not always get challenged, when a challenge does occur it often requires a shopper to remember a number of characters from their static password.
 This leads to shoppers dropping out of the payment journey and merchants losing transactions.

 How does 3DS2 differ?

-3DS2.0 looks to introduce a solution that not only works with the technologies that shoppers use today but also anticipates future ways for shoppers to authenticate themselves.
+3DS2 looks to introduce a solution that not only works with the technologies that shoppers use today and also anticipates future ways for shoppers to authenticate themselves.